 What Should Happen When Presidential Electors Fail To Provide Majority Support

-If those same electors fail to muster the majority support needed to choose the Vice-President, the Top Two elector vote recipients are subject to selection by the U.S. Senate.
+If the Vice-Presidential electors fail to muster the majority support needed to choose the Vice-President, the Top Two electors' vote recipients are then subject to selection by the U.S. Senate.
+Out of these Top Two VPOTUS candidates, the candidate who receives the majority of votes from U.S. Senators wins the VPOTUS race.

 The President needs a mandate considering the considerable authority given to that office.
-That is why the winner of the Presidential race must get a majority of states, that the House Representatives select on behalf of, to choose him or her out of three candidates.
-The framers of the U.S. Constitution wanted the winner of the Presidential race to get more states to select him or her than the other two candidates combined in case the electors were unsuccessful in their choosing.
+That is why the winner of the Presidential race must get a majority of states, that the House Representatives cast ballots on behalf of, to choose the POTUS out of the three candidates.
+The framers of the U.S. Constitution wanted the winner of the Presidential race to win more states than the other two candidates combined in case the electors were unsuccessful in their choosing.

 They wanted the President to win convincingly because of the authority that office wields.
-Since the Vice-President does not have nearly as much authority, these framers limited the selection of the Vice-President by the legislative body to the Top Two elector vote getters only.
+Because the Vice-President does not have nearly as much authority as the President, these framers limited the selection of the Vice-President by a federal legislative body to the Top Two elector vote getting candidates only.

 0 Comments: